kodmeron/vim-basics/README.md

 }
 ```

-# Userstory 003

-## How to insert an image in markdown
+## Userstory 003: How to insert an image in markdown
-#Quick tutorial

-This is a quick guide on how to make it work.
+This is a quick guide on how to make images work in markdown.
 No fuzz, just how to put memes inside an .md file such as this one:

 <img src="https://www.meme-arsenal.com/memes/4105d28f45566683f9800958847c4664.jpg" alt="mouth girl meme" style="float: left;" />

 You can use standard HTML.
 Inline styling for CSS properties is allowed.

-#View example below:
+## View example below:

 ```HTML
 <img src="<YOUR-DIRECT LINK>" alt="<IMAGE-DESC>" style="<YOUR-STYLE>" />
 ```
-# Userstory-004

-## Another codeblock
+## Userstory-004: Making a javascript codeblock

 ```js
 export default ({ products }) => {